MichelleZ28/Rutgers_Cafe_android/README.md

 # Rutgers_Cafe_android
 I built an android app for Rutgers school cafe to manage orders.
 Users can choose their favourite donuts and customize their coffee orders.
-Total price plus tax is displayed in summary.
+A total price is calculated and displayed at the bottom.